BioMemPhys-FAU/domhmm/README.md

 #### With pip

-To build the package from source, run:
+To build the package from the source, run the following:

 ```
 pip install -e .